vinayman/vinaymanektalla/README.md

 If you want to learn more about how you can use a Gatsby starter that is configured with a Gatsby theme, you can check out this [shorter](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/using-a-gatsby-theme/) or [longer](https://www.gatsbyjs.com/tutorial/using-a-theme/) tutorial.
 The tutorials don't exactly apply to this starter however the concepts are the same.

+### 4. **Building for deploying to github pages**

+All the configuration changes to deploy and run via gh-pages has been completed - to deploy to your github pages simply run:

+`npm run deploy`

 ## 📝 Using and modifying this starter

 **Important Note:** Please read the guide [Shadowing in Gatsby Themes](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/) to understand how to customize the underlying theme!